timofeysie/nextjs-markdown-blog/writings/counter-example.md

 ---
-title: "The Classic Counter Example"
+title: "The Classic Counter Example with NgRx"
 date: "2020-05-22"
 og:
   description: "A detailed walk through of the official NgRx counter example"